amb0070/CRET/README.md

 ![header](https://github.com/amb0070/CRET/blob/master/LOGO.png?raw=true)
-![Alt text]

 CRET - Can Bus Reverse Engineering Toolkit

-#Why another CAN tool?
+###Why another CAN tool?

-*Built from scratch with new ideas for analysis mechanisms.
+- Built from scratch with new ideas for analysis mechanisms.
-*The unique tool with easy identification and tagging of the packets.
+- The unique tool with easy identification and tagging of the packets.
-*Comfortable analysis using a GUI.
+- Comfortable analysis using a GUI.
-*Internal project management qith SQLite database.
+- Internal project management qith SQLite database.
-*RAW Sniffing.
+- RAW Sniffing.
-*Real-time graphical Sniffing
+- Real-time graphical Sniffing
-*Posibility to configure to ignore unusefull packets when sniffing.
+- Posibility to configure to ignore unusefull packets when sniffing.
-*Posibility to split byte values to help identification of the data.
+- Posibility to split byte values to help identification of the data.
-*JSON import and export for identified packets.
+- JSON import and export for identified packets.

 #Setup and running: